icon

 The Most Popular and Famous Tahitian Pearl Overtones are:

-The photo above features one of my favorite, most colorful lots of Tahitian Drops I’d ever seen at the time … these pearls sparked my love affair with Tahitians.
+The photo above features one of my favorite, most colorful lots of Tahitian drops I’d ever seen at the time … these pearls sparked my love affair with Tahitians, which is still going strong two decades later.

 Common Tahitian Pearl Sizes

-The Tahitian pearl oyster, p. margaritifera, is one of the largest of the pearl-bearing oysters, and can grow up to 1-foot in diameter at maturity.
+The Tahitian pearl oyster, Pinctada margaritifera, is one of the largest of the pearl-bearing oysters, and can grow up to 1-foot in diameter at maturity.
 This allows the oyster to be nucleated with larger mother of pearl beads, producing larger than average sized pearls.
+Pearl types like Akoya or Freshwater pearls - which is what most pearl jewelry buyers are familiar with - cannot even come close to matching the size ranges of Tahitian pearls.

 The average size range for Tahitians is 8.0-9.0mm through 15.0-16.0mm, with 9.0-10.0mm through 12.0-13.0mm sizes being the most popular pearl sizes to buy.